dwyl/content/README.md

 that has to do (_a lot_) more with fewer resources!

-If you are new to content negotiation in _general_ or _how_ to implment it in Phoenix from scratch, please see:
+If you are new to content negotiation in _general_ or _how_ to implement it in Phoenix from scratch, please see:
 [dwyl/phoenix-content-negotiation-tutorial](https://github.com/dwyl/phoenix-content-negotiation-tutorial)